MRU-F2025-COMP3504/mru-exchange/Developer Guide.md

 ### Running

 We recommend using [docker](https://www.docker.com/) for application behaviour consistency that runs in a reproducable environment and deploying to production.

+> [!IMPORTANT]
-Depending on the host and how docker is configured, running docker may require **root or administrator priviledges**.
+> Depending on the host and how docker is configured, running docker may require **root or administrator priviledges**.
+>

-- See the documentation for [Windows](https://docs.docker.com/desktop/setup/install/windows-permission-requirements/) about permission requirements for more information.
+> - See the documentation for [Windows](https://docs.docker.com/desktop/setup/install/windows-permission-requirements/) about permission requirements for more information.
-- See the documentation for [Linux](https://docs.docker.com/engine/install/linux-postinstall/) about root priviledges for more information.
+> - See the documentation for [Linux](https://docs.docker.com/engine/install/linux-postinstall/) about root priviledges for more information.

 #### Production

 The application must be dockerized in order to run the Nginx (reverse proxy) docker image to route and encrypt traffic.
 Our Nginx configuration uses [LetsEncrypt](https://letsencrypt.org/) for HTTPS traffic.

+> [!TIP]
-- We recommend using [certbot](https://certbot.eff.org/) to install and automate SSL certificate renewal.
+> We recommend using [certbot](https://certbot.eff.org/) to install and automate SSL certificate renewal.

 We recommend running the system in a clean slate: